-Millward on the DOJ Report on Baltimore and the African-American Freedom Struggle”
+Millward on the DOJ Report on Baltimore and the African-American Freedom Struggle

 Jessica Millward,. “‘That All Her Increase Shall Be Free’: Enslaved Women’s Bodies and the Maryland 1809 Law of Manumission.”
 Women’s History Review 21, no. 3 (2012): 363–378.
 Abstract: This article investigates the relationship between manumission laws and enslaved women's bodies in Maryland, USA.
 The point of departure is the 1809 ‘Act to Ascertain and Declare … Continue reading ARTICLE: Millward on Enslaved Women, Bodies, and Maryland Manumission Law

 In the summer of 2007, the Journal of Women's History (19:2) published a roundtable on "The History of Women and Slavery: Considering the Impact of Ar'n't I a Woman?
 Female Slaves in the Plantation South on the Twentieth Anniversary of Its Publication."
 According to the "Introduction" by Jennifer L. Morgan, the roundtable was originally a … Continue reading Women of Color and Slavery in the United States

 You must be logged in to post a comment.